 The majority of our stakeholders considered there to be little scope for flexibility from heat pumps.
 This is primarily because customers will naturally want their heating on when they return home from work (the timing of which typically aligns with peak demand periods), and will be reluctant to compromise on heat comfort levels.
 It was agreed that hot water tank storage could enable some flexibility, but the associated cost and space requirements do not make this feasible for every household.
-We feel that our forecast range of heat pump flexibility (2-5% reduction of heat pump contribution to peak demand in the SPM Steady Progression scenario to between 3-32% in the SPM Leading the Way scenario) reflects this feedback.
+We feel that our forecast range of heat pump flexibility (up to a 5% reduction of heat pump contribution to peak demand in the SPM Falling Short scenario up to 32% in the SPM Leading the Way scenario) reflects this feedback.